kkshinkai/kona-lang-achieve2/README.md

 Kona
 ====

-An experimental compiler for Standard ML 97.
+An experimental functional programming language of the ML family.

 License
 -------